beze10/Machine_Learning_Exercises/README.md

 At alpha 0.01 and 0.1, all eight features remain active.
 At alpha 1, Lasso drops NOX, DIS, and AGE.
 At alpha 10 and 100, all feature weights become zero, so every prediction equals the training target mean.

 Alpha 0.01 gives the lowest test error among the values tested on this split.
 Increasing alpha reduces the number of features, but it also worsens prediction performance in this experiment.

+#### Exercise 4: Elastic Net Regression

+Elastic Net combines L1 and L2 regularisation.
+Increasing **l1_ratio** makes the model behave more like Lasso, while lower values increase the influence of L2 regularisation.
+The exercise compares Elastic Net against Ridge and Lasso and shows how feature coefficients change at different **l1_ratio** settings.